richardle17/richardle17/README.md

 ### What's up. 👋

-I'm a software engineer with a strong interest in Python, Automation, Big Data and Cloud Services.
+I'm a software engineer with a strong interest in Python, Automation, Quality Assurance and Cloud Services.
 Interested in all things Software Engineering.

 I'm currently a graduate student at SJSU in the master's program for Software Engineering, specializing in Software Systems Engineering as well as Cloud Computing and Virtualization.